 Camping doesn’t have to mean you’re relegated to oatmeal, freeze-dried meals, or baked beans in a pie plate.
 With a camp stove and a little planning, you can enjoy hot, delicious meals right outside of your tent.
 To make things easier, do a lot of your cutting and preparation at home so when it’s mealtime, all you have to do is put it together and set it on the camp stove.
 Here are 4 camping meals that are super simple yet especially delicious when enjoyed in the great outdoors.

-When you’re ready to cook, add the vegetables and meat to a large sheet of heavy-duty aluminum foil and wrap.
+- When you’re ready to cook at the campsite: add the vegetables and meat to a large sheet of heavy-duty aluminum foil and wrap.
 Add 2-3 more layers of foil, wrapping well to avoid any of the moisture from spilling out.

 Favorite Camp Frittata

-At camp, start the stove and place a 9 x 9 square pan (a disposable aluminum one is fine) on the heat.
+- At camp: Start the stove and place a 9×9" square pan (a disposable aluminum one is fine) on the heat.
 Add the vegetables (and bacon, if using) and cook over medium heat until they’re soft.

 Mountain Top Monkey Bread

-What to prep at home: Mix the cinnamon and sugar together and bring in a plastic baggie.
+- What to prep at home: Mix the cinnamon and sugar together and put in a plastic bag.

-Pop open the container of biscuits and cut each round into quarters, then roll into balls.
-Place balls a bowl and sprinkle with the cinnamon sugar making sure all of the dough is covered.
+- Pop open the container of biscuits and cut each round into quarters, then roll into balls.
+Place balls in a bowl and sprinkle with the cinnamon sugar, making sure all of the dough is covered.
+Transport to camp.

 Chicken and Dumplings

-When you’re ready to cook, heat the oil in a large pan (an aluminum lasagna pan works great), and add the vegetables.
+- At camp: Heat the oil in a large pan (an aluminum lasagna pan works great), and add the vegetables.
 Cook for several minutes until they soften.
-Add the cubed, cooked chicken.
+Add the cooked and cubed chicken.
 Then add the chicken broth, reserving 1/2 cup.